VerklegtNamskeidHR2024/Da-Project/Dagbaekur/End-Of-Day-29.11.md

 I worked on finishing the wireframes and moving them into the report.

 Tumi: \
+I spent all day working on the class diagrams then at around 1 I talked to Gylfi and learned i had been doing it wrong and started working again on it with kormakur, jon and yeabsire.

 Daníela: \
 I worked on the report and helped Hreimur with the wireframes.